Satguru: Sikhism

 In Sikh philosophy, Nanak, defines satguru as truth itself and not a physical entity.
 This truth emanates from reality and requires no blind faith.
-In the Japji Sahib he writes "Ek onkar, satguru prasad", which means "there is one creator, this knowledge I have learnt from reality".
+In the Japji Sahib he writes "Ek onkar, satguru prasad", which means "there is one creator, [this knowledge I have learned] by the grace of God".
 The Sikh (student) learns from reality as presented by the creator.
 Truth (sat) itself is the teacher (guru).

 The recommendation says that the first and the foremost qualification of the satguru is that he must have known the True Lord (God) himself.

 Syncretic traditions

 Meher Baba equated worship of the satguru with worship of God:

 According to Dada Bhagwan, a satguru must maintain self-knowledge:

 Satsang

 A satsang is an audience with a satguru for religious instruction.
 The name satsang is a Sanskrit word that means "gathering together for the truth" or, more simply, "being with the truth".
 Truth is what is real, what exists.